thunderrabbit/barefoot_rob/event_templates/cuddle_party/sun_lily/sun_lily.en.md

 Blankets, pillows, or other soft items to enhance your experience are optional.

+We will have bottled water, tea, and breath-friendly snacks.
+Feel free to bring your own if you prefer.

 Please do NOT wear heavy scents or perfumes, as people may be sensitive to them.
 Please shower and lightly deodorize if desired,